Zanark/blog/_posts/2019-07-01-My-Interview-Experience.md

 When I heard that I got selected for Round 2, I honestly couldn't believe it.
 I tried my best to hold my racing heart and the excitement in and took deep breaths to calm myself down and then headed for the interview.

 I entered the interviewer's cabin, greeted her and took a seat.<br>
-She asked me for my Resume and told me that she was pretty impressed from my GitHub profile.<br>
+She asked me for my Resume and told me that she was pretty impressed by my GitHub profile.<br>
 I honestly cannot express how glad I was for mentioning my GitHub profile on my Resume and during the interview.

 ```